 Please note that we do not offer refunds.
 To determine if

 the software meets your requirements before purchasing, we encourage you to

 try the free demo

 of the software plugin and read our licence.

 is a trademark of Steinberg Soft- und Hardware GmbH

 Pianica is a registered trademark of

 Hohner Accordion and Melodica

-are a trademark of
+are a trademarks of